In the Media

 In the News

 Berger Answers Cupid’s Pulse Reporter’s Questions about Marriage Meetings.
 This was a lively interview, packed full of information.
-If it inspires you with more questions, click the comment button above and ask away!
+If it inspires you with more questions, contact me and ask away!

-Radio Shows with Berger discussing her thoughts about relationships, communication, and her new book, Marriage Meetings for Lasting Love: 30 Minutes a Week to the Relationship You’ve Always Wanted.
-(New World Library, 2014).
+Radio Shows with Berger discussing her thoughts about relationships, communication, and her book, Marriage Meetings for Lasting Love: 30 Minutes a Week to the Relationship You’ve Always Wanted.
+(New World Library).

 Secret to a Heavenly Union: Weekly ‘Marriage Meetings’